 "On the railway a split second can make a difference."

-Sajid Ismail, a train driver for Avanti West Coast, speaks about the damaging effect of trespassing and why he got involved in an initiative to educate about its dangers.
+Sajid Ismail, a train driver for Avanti West Coast, on the effect of trespassing and why he wanted to educate about its dangers.

 23 April 2021

 Having joined the railway nearly 20 years ago as a driver, I have experienced many trespass incidents.
 The consequences of these incidents can stay with people forever, which is why I wanted to share a driver’s perspective at Network Rail’s Rail Safety Live 3 event.

 The annual event, which educates young people about safety on the railway, provided a great platform to highlight the issue of trespassing.
 Many are unaware of the dangers the railway poses and I’m pleased to play my part to encourage people to think ahead and keep themselves safe.